Zygmunt Florenty Wróblewski: Biography

 Wróblewski was born in Grodno (Russian Empire, now in Belarus).
 He studied at Kiev University.
 After a six-year exile for participating in the January 1863 Uprising against Imperial Russia, he studied in Berlin and Heidelberg.
-He defended his doctoral dissertation at Munich University in 1876 and became an assistant professor at Strasburg University.
-In 1880 he became a member of the Polish Academy of Learning.
+He defended his doctoral dissertation at the Ludwig-Maximilians-Universität München in 1876 and became an assistant professor at Strasburg University.
+In 1880, he became a member of the Polish Academy of Learning.

 Wróblewski was introduced to gas condensation in Paris by Professor Caillet at the École Normale Supérieure.
 When Wróblewski was offered a chair in physics at Jagiellonian University, he accepted it.
 At Kraków he began studying gases and soon established a collaboration with Karol Olszewski.

 While studying carbonic acid, Wróblewski discovered the CO_{2} hydrate.
 He reported this finding in 1882.

 On 29 March 1883 Wróblewski and Olszewski used a new method of condensing oxygen, and on 13 April the same year—nitrogen.

 Karol Olszewski continued the experiments, using an improved Pictet cascade apparatus, and carbon dioxide, boiling ethylene in vacuum, and boiling nitrogen and boiling air as cooling agents.

 He died on 16 April 1888.
 While studying the physical properties of hydrogen, Wróblewski upset a kerosene lamp and was severely burned.
 He died soon after at a Kraków hospital and was buried at the Rakowicki Cemetery in Kraków.

 In 1976, the International Astronomical Union (IAU) passed a decision to give the name of Wróblewski to one of the craters of the Moon in honour of the chemist.